Jayachandra777/-train-ticket-booking-/README.md

     function createTicket(string memory _route, uint256 _price) public {
         // Generate a unique id for the ticket uint256 id = uint256(keccak256(abi.encodePacked(_route, _price, block.timestamp)));

+        // Make sure the ID is not already in use require(tickets[id].id != id, "Ticket ID already in use");

         // Create a new ticket with the given parameters Ticket memory newTicket = Ticket(id, _route, _price, msg.sender, Status.Available);